 History KS3: Capitalism

-After defining the political ideology of capitalism and contrasting it with communism, the video explains that the rivalry between the two was the basis of the Cold War in the second half of the 20th century.
+After defining the political ideology of capitalism and contrasting it with communism, the film explains that the rivalry between the two was the basis of the Cold War in the second half of the 20th century.
 It then outlines the basics of free market capitalism and its origins in Adam Smith’s book ‘The Wealth of Nations’.
 It goes on to look at how the development of capitalism led to the Industrial Revolution and the factory system.
 Finally, it explains that most modern Western economies are mixed economies, combining free market capitalism and state intervention.

 Illustrative examples are chosen from popular schemes of learning so learners will be able to confidently apply their knowledge and appreciate the dynamic nature of the concept being explained.

 This short film could be used to support learners who are investigating:

 - Challenges for Britain, Europe and the wider world 1901 to the present day

 - The inter-war years: the Great Depression and the rise of dictators

 - At least one study of a significant society or issue in world history and its interconnections with other world developments